 Another great option is to freeze them.
 They taste great frozen and are a nice cool snack to enjoy on a hot day.

-Be advised that these honey gummy bears are tiny.
+Be advised that these honey gummy bears are tiny (if you use the mold pictured).
 Kids love them but it does take some time to make them.

 They are so cute that it is worth the effort.
 I think you can also reuse to mold to make small chocolate bears.